splunk/public-o11y-docs/gdi/opentelemetry/components/elasticsearch-receiver.rst

   - :ref:`otel-install-windows`
   - :ref:`otel-install-k8s`

-2. Configure the ElasticSearch receiver as described in the next section.
+2. Configure the Elasticsearch receiver as described in the next section.
 3. Restart the Collector.

 Sample configuration